Skip to content

 • Remediation

-Ninety percent of Joe's work is focused on reconnaissance—identifying what types of hardware, networks, services, and vendors a target is using.
-This helps him identify what types of Wi-Fi networks are used, email address formats, operating systems, etc. With this information in hand, Joe prepares his plan for an active engagement: the Wi-Fi hack.
+Ninety percent of my work is focused on reconnaissance—identifying what types of hardware, networks, services, and vendors a target is using.
+This helps me identify what types of Wi-Fi networks are used, email address formats, operating systems, etc. With this information in hand, I prepare my plan for an active engagement: the Wi-Fi hack.

 Tetra Pineapple